Starting a blog for the first time is an amazing, yet intimidating experience.

 There are tons of other backlink building techniques you can use, like resource page link building, broken link building, and getting links from people who write roundups, to name a few.

-3. Go for quality over quantity
+3. Go for quality over quantity (underrated by most people learning how to start a blog for free)

 Pushing out daily or even weekly posts simply isn’t necessary.
 If you do things right, once a month is plenty.
 That gives you the whole month to spend on promotion.